Who will I see?

 Shaun has worked with elite athletes and developed experience in biomechanics and performance in runners and cyclists.
 Shaun has extensive training in bike fitting and cycling related injuries.
 He previously worked in a clinic in London delivering bike fitting services for injury prevention and for performance.
 Shaun can apply his biomechanics and physio head to help both amateurs and elite athletes alike.

-Over the years he has qualified in acupuncture, pilates, personal training, taping and sports massage and has recently started using ultrasound as part of his assessment process.
+Over the years he has qualified in acupuncture, pilates, personal training, taping and sports massage and can use the diagnostic ultrasound as par of this assessment process.
+Shaun completed his training with the Sports Medicine Ultrasound Group (SMUG) and qualified with a PG Cert MSK sonography in 2024.
 Shaun also has specialist training in children and adolescent injuries and treatment.

 Shaun has been working locally in the Chilterns for the last five years and has developed close working relationships with consultants and GPs.
 Shaun believes working within a multidisciplinary team to achieve the best outcomes for his patients.
 Clinically, Shaun's interest are in active treatment approaches and lower limb pathologies.